cjacker/opensource-toolchain-8051/README.md

 ## for Atmel AT89S5x (now MicroChip)
 AT89S51/52/53 can be programmed with avrdude using USBASP adapter.
-Note the reset of at89Sxx are inverted, which means that you reset the chip by connecting the rest-pin to VCC (and not the other way around) , Therefore you nead to invert the reset signal from the programmer.
-I use a 74HC04 to invert the reset signal and use 8051 board for other DIP40 51 chips, it works very well.
+Note the RESET signal of AT89S5x are inverted （different with AVR）, which means that you reset the chip by connecting the RESET pin to VCC, Therefore you need to invert the RESET signal from the USBASP programmer or find a USBASP with a NRST pin.
+I use 74HC04 to invert the RESET signal and use 8051 board for other DIP40 51 chips, it works very well.

+If you use breadboard to setup a minimum system, be careful with the POWER ON RESET circuit.
+Gennerally, the POR circuit should be 'VCC->100uf capacitor->RESET->10k resistor->GND'. and note EA pin should connect to VCC if there is no external storage.

+And you should connect the inverted RESET pin of USBASP directly to RESET pin of AT89S5x.
-There is a 'at89.conf' in this repo, please append it to `/etc/avrdude/avrdude.conf`.

-Then use below command to program the AT89Sxx MCU:
+There is a 'at89.conf' in this repo, append it to `/etc/avrdude/avrdude.conf`, then use below command to program the AT89Sxx MCU:

 ```
 avrdude -c usbasp -p 8052 -B 100 -e -U flash:w:<where your hex file>